jeftegoes/AwsOverview/AWS RDS.md

 - Possibility to authenticate using IAM token (same method as RDS).
 - You are responsible for protecting the instance with security groups.
 - You can't SSH.

+## 2.4.
+Amazon RDS Proxy

+- Fully managed database proxy for RDS.
+- Allows apps to pool and share DB connections established with the database.
+- Improving database efficiency by reducing the stress on database resources (e.g., CPU, RAM) and minimize open connections (and timeouts).
+- Serverless, autoscaling, highly available (multi-AZ).
+- Reduced RDS & Aurora failover time by up 66%.
+- Supports RDS (MySQL, PostgreSQL, MariaDB) and Aurora (MySQL, PostgreSQL).
+- No code changes required for most apps.
+- Enforce IAM Authentication for DB, and securely store credentials in AWS Secrets Manager.
+- RDS Proxy is never publicly accessible (must be accessed from VPC).